LittleStevieBrule/oauth2/README.md

 # Oauth2 server-side implementation

-Uses the google oauth endpoint without the use of a client library
+A demonstration of oauth2 server-side flow using the google oauth endpoint and without the use of a client library

 [Check it out](https://oauth2-183700.appspot.com/)